 The County's funds are accounted for using the cash basis of accounting.
-All governmental funds had total cash receipts and other financing sources of \$69,558,546 and cash disbursements and other financing uses of \$67,751,858.
-The net change in fund balance for the year was most significant in the general fund, where the cash balance went from \$9,861,292 to \$10,500,302.
-This increase is due primarily to an increase in property and sales tax and a decrease in transfers and advances out, which was partially offset by an increase in disbursements.
+All governmental funds had total cash receipts and other financing sources of \$86,832,292 and cash disbursements and other financing uses of \$85,808,692.
+The net change in fund balance for the year was most significant in the board of developmental disabilities fund, where the cash balance went from \$7,021,432 to \$6,100,637.
+This decrease is due primarily to an increase in disbursements and a decrease in intergovernmental receipts.

-The fund balance of the board of developmental disabilities fund increased \$125,751 as receipts exceeded disbursements.
-The fund balance of the motor vehicle gasoline tax fund increased \$58,670, due to a decrease in disbursements.
-The fund balance of the emergency medical services fund increased \$143,864 as receipts exceeded disbursements and other financing uses.
+The fund balance of the general fund increased \$399,821 as receipts exceeded disbursements.
+The fund balance of the board of developmental disabilities fund decreased \$920,795 due to a significant increase in operating costs that exceeded increases in grant receipts.
+The fund balance of the motor vehicle gasoline tax fund decreased \$321,281, due to transfers out for capital improvements.
+The fund balance of the emergency medical services fund increased \$3,746.

 Lawrence County

 Management's Discussion and Analysis

-For the Year Ended December 31, 2023
+For the Year Ended December 31, 2024

 (Unaudited)